Spectral Fiber Cladding and Prism

 Preliminary Steps:

 Insert M3 heat-set inserts into all holes in the cladding mold bottom.
-Insert [imperial] heat-set inserts into the holes in the cladding mold top, and then screw in luer locks into both holes.
-Trim the syringe body using a saw until only ~2cm remains.
+Insert two 10-32 heat-set inserts into the holes in the cladding mold top, and then screw in luer lock connectors into both holes.
+Trim the syringe body using a saw until only ~2cm remains, and then screw it into one of the luer locks on the cladding.
 Cut a [140mm] length of 2.5mm PMMA fiber and set aside.

 Step 1: